EducationalTestingService/rsmtool/doc/evaluation.rst

 .. note::

-	In RSMTool v.6 and earlier SMD was with ``method`` set to ``williamson`` as described in `Williamson et al. (2012) <https://onlinelibrary.wiley.com/doi/full/10.1111/j.1745-3992.2011.00223.x>`_.
+	In RSMTool v.6 and earlier SMD was computed with ``method`` set to ``williamson`` as described in `Williamson et al. (2012) <https://onlinelibrary.wiley.com/doi/full/10.1111/j.1745-3992.2011.00223.x>`_.
 The values computed by RSMTool 7.0 are *different* from those computed by earlier versions.